Some turns of phrase just go over better than others, and you don’t need a huge vocabulary or a fancy accent to pull them off.

 When stating your observations or interpretations, this adds a touch of nuance and avoids absolutes.
 It acknowledges that your understanding is based on the information available to you, not on absolute certainty.
 This can make you sound more thoughtful and less dogmatic.

 This acknowledges the value of the other person’s viewpoint, even if you don’t necessarily agree with it.
 It shows that you’re willing to listen and consider different perspectives, which can create a more positive and productive conversation.
-It’s a simple yet powerful way to build rapport and understanding.
+It’s a simple but smart way to build rapport and understanding.
+You don’t have to agree with someone to respect where they’re coming from, and this is a good way to show it.

 8. “May I offer a suggestion?”

-Instead of directly telling someone what to do, this phrase offers your input in a more gentle and respectful way.
+Instead of directly telling someone what to do, this question offers your input in a more gentle and respectful way.
 It gives the other person the option to accept or decline your suggestion, making them feel empowered and respected.
-It’s a subtle yet effective way to offer help without coming across as overbearing or controlling.
+It’s a really effective way to offer help without coming across as overbearing or controlling.

 9. “In light of recent events…”